 But we know the truth.

 Despite the fossil fuel industry’s rhetoric, the reality is that electricity made from solar and wind power is cheaper and cleaner than any kind of gas.
-Investing in more gas rather than in true clean power sources is a waste.
+Investing in more gas rather than in true clean energy sources is a waste.